Rafael Devers Player Props: Red Sox vs. Mets

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (90) this season while batting .256 with 45 extra-base hits.
+- Devers leads Boston with 90 hits, batting .256 this season with 45 extra-base hits.

-- Among qualified batters in MLB, he ranks 78th in batting average, 86th in on-base percentage, and 12th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 80th, his on-base percentage ranks 85th, and he is 13th in the league in slugging.

-- Devers has an RBI in 43 of 91 games this year, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- In 47.3% of his games this year, Devers has had at least one RBI.
+He's picked up more than one in 19.8% and driven in three or more of his team's runs in seven contests.

-- He has scored in 40 games this season, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.